ttdatt/vitype-core/TELEX_RULES.md

 6. **Tone mark** → Find target vowel and apply tone
 7. **Auto Fix Tone** → Reposition tone if a vowel was added (when enabled)
 8. **Invalid syllable check** → Revert to raw text and enter foreign mode if needed

+Notes:
+- The engine keeps a small history (currently **3 words**) so that if the user **backspaces across a word boundary**, the previous word can be restored into the active buffer and tone/diacritic edits can still be applied.

 ### 8.3 KeyTransformAction